 - 1. Count to 60 to allow debris to finish falling after the shaking stops and before attempting to exit. - 2.
-Assess your immediate surroundings for dangers (i.e. check for fires, gas leaks, exposed/arcing electrical components/wires, leaking sewage pipes, broken water pipes, dangling fixtures/furnishings). - Determine whether it is safer to stay indoors or evacuate.
-Do not assume it is safe to exit.
-Proceed with evacuating the building if it safe/ necessary. - 4.
+Assess your immediate surroundings for dangers (i.e. check for fires, gas leaks, exposed/arcing electrical components/wires, leaking sewage pipes, broken water pipes, dangling fixtures/furnishings). - 3.
+Determine whether it is safer to stay indoors or evacuate.
+Do not assume it is safe to exit. - Proceed with evacuating the building if it safe/ necessary. - 4.
 Repeat DROP, COVER, AND HOLD procedure before resuming evacuation if an aftershock occurs during evacuation and you are still inside the building. - 5.
 Begin Building Floor Warden Evacuation Procedures. - a.
 Evacuate occupants in the area(s) that are assigned to you. - b.
 Urge people to stay calm, and to evacuate quickly and in an orderly manner.
 WALK, DO NOT RUN. - c.
 Do not allow building occupants to use the elevator(s). - d.
 If possible, assist occupants that are unable to evacuate using the stairs.
-Refer to Appendix 4: Persons Requiring Assistance and Appendix 5: Personal Evacuation Plan.
+Refer to Appendix 4: Persons Requiring Assistance and Appendix 5: Personal Evacuation Plan. - Alternatively, individuals having difficulty are advised to shelter in place.
+Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to emergency personnel. - e.
+Upon exiting the building, ask evacuated occupants to proceed to the Predesignated Meeting Area.
+The Predesignated Meeting Area is: Lawn on west side of Buchanan A, 1866 Main Mall. - f.
+Meet the Building Emergency Director at the pre-determined location for Building Emergency Directors and Building Floor Wardens (e.g. at an open area that is a safe distance away from the building) to give any additional information about the evacuation or about the building as required.
+The pre-determined meeting location for Building Emergency Directors and Building Floor Wardens is: W. Robert Wyman Plaza, Memorial Road and Main Mall. - 6.
+Ensure pertinent information is relayed to the Building Emergency Director.
+Once evacuated, DO NOT ALLOW ANYONE TO RE-ENTER THE BUILDING until the Fire Department or authorized UBC building officials give permission to do so.